artem-v-shamsutdinov/artem-v-shamsutdinov/README.md

 - 👀 I’m interested in Decentralized Relational Databases
 - 🌱 I’m currently learning V8 integration in Go
 - 💞️ I’m looking to collaborate on https://github.com/beyond-decentralized
-- 📫 How to reach me artem.v.shamsutdinov@beyond-decentralized.world
+- 📫 How to reach me artem.v.shamsutdinov@dataindependence.net

 <!---
 artem-v-shamsutdinov/artem-v-shamsutdinov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.